Consult the Automatic Scanning page of the plugin for detailed information, tailored to your site, without having to read this documentation page.

 Tools to support the front-end scan scheduling option.
 First, go to

-Admin Tools' main page and click on the Enable front-end
+Admin Tools' main page and click on the Malware Detection,

-you will find the option named Secret key.
-In
+Below it, you will find the option named Secret

 Try entering a complex password here.
 Do note that special characters and non-latin letters need to be "URL escaped" (written as something like %20, i.e. percent sign followed by two hexadecimal digits) in the scheduling URL.
 The easiest way to get the correct URL is using the PHP File Scanner Scheduling button in Admin Tools' main page.